rmsrosa/UnitfulAssets.jl/README.md

 Notice the optional argument `mode=-1`, so it uses the inverse rate for the conversion.
 As explained above, this is different than using the rate for the pair `("GBP", "BRL")` since we don't want to buy `GBP` with `BRL`, and neither do we want the direct rate for `("BRL", "GBP")` since we don't want to buy a specific amount of `BRL` with `GBP`.
 Instead, we want to find out how much `BRL` we can buy with a given amount of `GBP`, so we use the inverse of the rate `("BRL", "GBP")`.

-**Exercise:** In the ***Production Cost*** problem, suppose the raw materials come from a foreign country (or countries) and add an exchange market for properly taking into account the dependency of the production cost, the profit, and the break even point on the foreing currencies.
+**Exercise:** In the [Production cost](#production-cost) problem, suppose the raw materials come from a foreign country (or countries) and add an exchange market for properly taking into account the dependency of the production cost, the profit, and the break even point on the foreing currencies.

 ### Decimal and rational exchange rates